Late vacuum choice and slow roll approximation in gravitational particle production during reheating: Particle production

 As a consequence, no differences are appreciated at the chosen $\bar{\eta}$.

-This procedure has a limitation: It is valid up to the smallest mass $m$ for which the dynamics presented here remain the same until $\eta_f$.
-If reheating ends before $\eta_f$ for a particular mass, the result provided by the averaged vacuum will not be the particles produced after this period is over.
-Nevertheless, a simple estimation shows that masses above the order of $m\sim10^{-30} \, eV$ would reach adiabaticity early enough.
+This procedure has a limitation: It is valid up to the smallest mass $m$ for which the dynamics presented here remain the same until $\eta_{\text{f}}$.
+If reheating ends before $\eta_{\text{f}}$ for a particular mass, in principle, the result provided by the averaged vacuum is not strictly correct.
+However, one can argue that production after reheating will be negligible when compared to the number density of particles that have already been produced.
+In fact, the dynamics of the Ricci scalar will be the same after the end of reheating, $\eta_{\text{rh}}$, since radiation does not contribute to the stress-energy tensor, and the scale factor will behave as $\eta$ instead of as $\eta^2$.
+Therefore, the comoving spectra obtained once the adiabaticity regime is reached can be regarded the same independently of $\eta_{\text{rh}}$ being before or after $\eta_{\text{f}}$.

+On the other hand, if this mechanism aims at explaining the observed abundance of dark matter, we have to require that production ends before the time when structures start to form, around $t \sim 10^{12}\, \text{s}$.
+If this is not the case, the dark matter abundance observed nowadays will not correspond to the one obtained in this analysis.
+Nevertheless, a simple estimation using the scale factor of a radiation-dominated universe shows that masses above the order of~$m\sim10^{-30} \, \text{eV}$ would reach adiabaticity early enough (i.e., the condition $mt \gg 1$ is fulfilled before $10^{12}\,\text{s}$).
 This is many orders of magnitude below the mass of fuzzy cold dark matter, and hence all the interesting range of masses lie within the regime of validity of our method.